asuprem/ODIN-MLEP/readme.md

 Here we describe execution, implementation, and data exploration for MLEP.

+## Current release

+This readme is the most up-to-date set of instructions.
+However, the most up-to-date stable code release is 0.4.
+You can download it from the Releases tab or from [here](https://github.com/asuprem/MLEP/releases).

 ## Quick start
 ### Creating a Python Virtual Environment
 The main purpose of using a Python virtual environment is to create an isolated environment for